orsonteodoro/gcf2/profiles/gaming/README.md

    for both security-critical packages and packages that handle untrusted data when _FORTIFY_SOURCE is default on or enabled explicitly.
- - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with undeterministic fmul or indeterministic floats.
+ - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with indeterministic fmul or float optimizations.
 Both -Ofast and -ffast-math should be disabled when real world losses are possible like use of finance mathematical models (spreadsheets, the JavaScript or PHP package(s) itself if it used as a finance calculator, POS systems, etc) or